Overview

 Note

-2. From the Launcher page in JupyterLab, click on Terminal.
+2. From the JupyterLab Launcher page, click on the Terminal option.

 Note